DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-edit-column.md

 # TableEditColumn Plugin Reference

-A plugin that renders a column with controls to perform actions in order to switch DataGrid rows between the readonly and editing modes, to initiate a new row creation or deleting of an existing row, to commit and cancel the introduced changes.
+A plugin that renders a command column (a column containing controls used for row editing/creating/deleting and commiting/canceling changes).

 ## User Reference